-The Real Wealth Network has invaluable resources and an expansive network of affiliates throughout the United States.
+The Real Wealth Network has invaluable resources and an expansive network of property teams throughout the United States.
 Leveraging these entities to your advantage throughout the real estate investment process can make all the difference.
 At the very least, consider a free phone consultation with a member of our full-time staff to ask any real estate investment questions.

 What’s Next?
 Take action!

 Now that you’ve completed these seven important real estate investor tips, it’s time to take action.
 Fortunately, taking action is as easy as following these seven steps: